pakeke-constructor/PushOps/txt_and_images/events.md

 # drawIndex ( z_depth )
 Called for every draw index, so systems can draw in order without caring for entity

+# finalDraw ()
+Called as the final callback before untransform is called.
+(TextSys uses this.)

 # transform
 When all the transformations need to be applied, this func is called